In the hills of Foggia, Puglia: Watermills, orecchiette, and authentic mountain towns

 This is the Italy I love, the un-rushed, un-touristed, authentic Italy.
 The kind that could be a movie set, with Nannas hanging out of windows and mopeds parked up in rows.

-Where to stay in Sant’Agata di Puglia: The lovely L’Antico Monastero offers a historcial setting and great views of the town, with moden spacious rooms.
-If you want great views, check in here!
+Where to stay in Sant’Agata di Puglia: The lovely L’Antico Monastero offers a historic setting with modern, spacious rooms and views.

 Leave a Reply